Atlanta Falcons coach Mike Smith wants his team to stop committing penalties.

-On the next snap, Green ran straight ahead on a "go" route and easily beat Samuel to make an over-the-shoulder catch that put the Bengals up 10-3.
+On the next snap, Green ran straight downfield on a "go" route and easily beat Samuel with a double move to make an over-the-shoulder catch that put the Bengals up 10-3.

-Ryan answered with a nine-play, 88-yard drive that ended with a 2-yard TD catch by Polite.
+Ryan answered Green's TD with a nine-play, 88-yard drive that ended with a 2-yard touchdown catch by Polite.
 An over-the-middle pass on the previous snap to Jones, last year's No. 6 overall draft pick, covered 23 yards.

 The game was tied 10-all when Ryan and Dalton left the game late in the second quarter.